Setembruu/Setembru/README.md

 # About Me

-Hey there 👋 I'm Arthur, or just “Setembru”, and I'm a Brazilian student, programmer and AI enthusiast.
+Hey there 👋 I'm Arthur, or just “Setembru”.
+I'm a Brazilian student, programmer and AI enthusiast.

 ## Current Works